 Humans tend to have habits.
-Everyone has their own habits they seem to find difficult to stop.
-Some bad habits need some adjusting to get rid of, and in some cases you’ll get some withdrawal symptoms and you’ll struggle to stop that habit.
+Everyone has his own habits they seem to find difficult to stop.
+Some bad habits need some adjusting to get rid of, and in some cases, you’ll get some withdrawal symptoms and you’ll struggle to stop doing whatever that habit is.
 You might be a habitual procrastinator, and you’ll find yourself feeling uneasy when you do everything on time and you’ll struggle.

-Addiction however, is a different animal all together.
+Addiction, however, is a different animal altogether.
 It’s a bad habit, without having any control over your behaviour yourself.
-In many different cases one might struggle with withdrawal symptoms, depending on the level of addiction.
+In many different cases, one might struggle with withdrawal symptoms, depending on your level of addiction of course.

-AWS (Alcohol Withdrawal Syndrome) is when a heavy drinker, suddenly stops drinking.
+Alcohol Withdrawal Syndrome (AWS) is when a heavy drinker, suddenly stops drinking.
 It will impact someone both physically and mentally.
 Depending on the level of addiction, you might suffer from things like mild anxiety or things like Delirium Tremens, which is a serious condition.

 Restlessness and insomnia are some of the other well-known withdrawal symptoms.
 There are many reasons why one could suffer from insomnia during withdrawal.
 It might be a direct result of the depression caused by the lack of serotonin in your brain.
 Many people with depression will struggle with sleeping.

 Not only will alcohol lower your serotonin levels, but also that of another chemical in your brain, dopamine.
-Dopamine is linked with your motivation levels and reinforcing pleasure.
-If you struggle to fall asleep, it’s most likely cause you have a low level of these, which will in turn makes you less tired and you’ll be up all night before you know it.
+Dopamine is linked to your motivation levels and reinforcing pleasure.
+If you struggle to fall asleep, it’s most likely cause you have a low level of these, which will, in turn, makes you less tired and you’ll be up all night before you know it.